Jadefound/veelink-farm-offline-version/README.md

 - Guided farm setup for new users

 ### 🐮 Animal Management
-- ID-based animal identification system
+- ID-based animal identification system (no name-based IDs)
 - Add, view, and manage livestock
 - Search animals by ID
-- Detailed animal profiles with health records
+- Detailed animal profiles with health and financial records

 ### 💰 Financial Tracking
-- Income and expense tracking for animals
+- Income and expense tracking for animals and farms
-- Overall farm financial overview
 - Transaction history and management
-- Profit/loss calculations
+- Profit/loss calculations and financial overview

 ### 🏥 Health Records
-- Comprehensive health tracking
-- Medical history for each animal
+- Comprehensive health tracking for each animal
-- Health record management
+- Medical history and health record management

 ### 🎨 Modern UI/UX
 - Dark and light theme support